When crisis strips away our normal roles - job, parent, spouse - what is left?

-Who am I when I’m not Miss Warm and Inviting? she asked.
+Who am I when I'm not juggling patients? she wondered.

 When $#!% Got Real